GoogleCloudPlatform/opentelemetry-operations-ruby/.github/CONTRIBUTING.md

-# Contributing to Ruby Spanner client
+# Contributing to Opentelemetry operations ruby client

 1. **Sign one of the contributor license agreements below.**
 2. Fork the repo, develop and test your code changes.